CodingItWrong/outsidein.dev/docs/react/1-setup.md

 We're now set to run our app's tests on CI and deploy to production.
 We had a little setup to do, but the defaults provided by Create React App, GitHub Actions, and Netlify went a long way toward simplifying the process.

-With this, we can mark off our next task in Trello:
+With this, we can drag "Set Up Automatic Deployment" to "Done" in Trello.

-- [x] Set Up Automatic Deployment

 ## Filling In the Readme
+Our final setup task before we begin developing features is "Fill In Readme".
+Drag it to "In Progress" in Trello.

 Writing down helpful information to help future developers (including yourself) work on the app is important.
 Open `README.md` and see what Create React App created for us by default.
 It’s a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about Create React App.
 If these commands weren’t in here, I would recommend that we add them: how to run, build, and test.

 Let’s add a description of the project and link to production, filling in your Netlify domain: